nimbly-dev/nyctripdata_project/README.md

    - The data at this point is ready for consumption in analytical and reporting workflows.

 The project leverages both **Data Lakehouse** and **Data Warehouse** concepts for effective data management:
-- **Data Lakehouse**: This is where raw and intermediate data is stored.
+- **Data Lake**: This is where raw and intermediate data is stored.
 The local storage is organized under the `spark-lakehouse` directory, where temporary files, downloads, and processed trip data are housed.
 - **Data Warehouse**: The processed data moves through a series of PostgreSQL databases: **dev**, **stage**, and **production**, ensuring a smooth transition across the lifecycle and enhancing governance and data management.

 ## 📊 Dataset